zeromev/zeromev.github.io/technical.md

 The classifier service is designed to extract MEV data and write it in compressed form ready for the web client as well as in summary form for batch analysis.

-The classifier keeps track of tick level price data parsed from Uniswap v2/v3 swap details exported by mev-inspect-py.
+The classifier keeps track of tick level price data for each Ethereum token parsed from Uniswap v2/v3 swap details exported by mev-inspect-py.

-Arbitrages, liquidations are sourced directly from Flashbots [mev-inspect-py](https://github.com/flashbots/mev-inspect-py) running against [erigon](https://github.com/ledgerwatch/erigon) full archive nodes, but with dollar exchange rates for these instances recalculated using the exchange rate data above at block granularity.
+Arbitrages and liquidations are sourced directly from Flashbots [mev-inspect-py](https://github.com/flashbots/mev-inspect-py) running against [erigon](https://github.com/ledgerwatch/erigon) full archive nodes, but with dollar exchange rates for these instances recalculated using the exchange rate data above at block granularity.
+As such they may differ in results from those found in the mev-inspect-py mev summary table and mev-explore.

-Sandwiches are recreated internally using methods based on the mev-inspect-py code, but with sandwich profits recalculated according to zeromev's research document [Estimating Sandwich Attack Profits And User Losses](https://docs.google.com/document/d/1CiVE-ASAjoKdc1V8ed6ABPJUAPsa7ADEB5VmnY1TkvI/edit?usp=sharing) as mev-inspect-py has outstanding issues in this area.
+Sandwiches are recreated internally using methods based on the mev-inspect-py code, but with sandwich profits recalculated according to zeromev's research [Estimating Sandwich Attack Profits And User Losses](https://docs.google.com/document/d/1CiVE-ASAjoKdc1V8ed6ABPJUAPsa7ADEB5VmnY1TkvI/edit?usp=sharing) as mev-inspect-py has outstanding issues in this area.
 Sandwich dollar exchange rates are calculated at tick granularity using the method above.

+Because of zeromev's reliance on mev-inspect-py for detection, much of the information from the mev-explore [data & metrics](https://explore.flashbots.net/data-metrics) page applies here.

 The classifier also sources token details from [ethplorer](https://ethplorer.io/).